cloudspannerecosystem/website/README.md

 Static website content for https://cloudspannerecosystem.dev.

-To deploy the changes to GitHub Pages, run `make`.
+To deploy the changes to GitHub Pages, run `make deploy`.